npat95/ICA-4/README.md

 # ICA-4

-## Datasets.titanic
+**Datasets.titanic**

-This dataset describes information about the passengers on the Titanic
+This dataset describes information about the passengers on the Titanic such as the age, sex, fare amount, and who survived.